Factbox - Everton striker Wayne Rooney

-LONDON Britain's top share index held firm on Monday as a rise among financials and commodities stocks lent support, though a plunge in Carillion's shares after a profit warning weighed on mid-caps.

-LONDON Factbox on former England captain Wayne Rooney who rejoined his boyhood club Everton on a two-year contract from their Premier League rivals Manchester United on Sunday.
+LONDON (Reuters) - Factbox on former England captain Wayne Rooney who rejoined his boyhood club Everton on a two-year contract from their Premier League rivals Manchester United on Sunday.

 - Born on Oct.
 24, 1985 in Croxteth, Liverpool to Jeanette Marie and Thomas Wayne Rooney.